PhenixTechOps/examples/ChannelViewer/README.md

 `const token = 'AUTH_TOKEN';`

+Optionally, you can add the token as a url parameter by adding `?token=AUTH_TOKEN` to the url, replaceing `AUTH_TOKEN` with your token.

-4. Save, then open a browser.
+1. Save, then open a browser.

 ## Help